 - To register, please click on the date of the walk below that you would like to attend.

 - Once your reservation is processed, we will send you an email to confirm the availability of space on your requested walk and directions to the meeting location.

 - Walks begin promptly at 11 AM and last approximately 90 minutes.
-All walks are around 2.5 miles over gravel Please wear comfortable walking shoes, warm layers, and be prepared for inclement weather.
+Please wear comfortable walking shoes, warm layers, and be prepared for inclement weather.